-Diversity The 2021 Canadian census revealed that Alberta's finance and insurance industry employed more women (60%) than men (Exhibit 3).
-L&H and P&C insurance brokerages employed 64% women and carriers employed 65%, both higher than the average industry in Alberta (47%).
+Diversity The 2021 Canadian census revealed that Canada's finance and insurance industry employed more women (56%) than men (Exhibit 3).
+L&H and P&C insurance brokerages employed 60% women and carriers employed 61%, both higher than the average industry in Canada (48%).

-The P&C insurance industry supports a significant number of jobs, employs a significant percentage of women and pays above-average wages, which contribute to both the economic dynamism of the province and its gender equity.
+The P&C insurance industry supports a significant number of jobs, employs a significant percentage of women and pays above-average wages, all of which contribute to both the economic dynamism of the country and its gender equality.

-Gross Domestic Product In 2022, the P&C insurance carriers directly added a little over \$1 billion to Alberta's GDP through a combination of its risk transferring services and the return on its investment activities.
-P&C insurance brokerages added close to \$1 billion in GDP, which brought the industry's total direct contribution to Alberta's economy to about \$2 billion.
-The P&C insurance industry's operations indirectly create goods and services in its supply chain and, through employees re-spending their earnings, induces additional activities across the economy, which contributed a further \$2 billion to Alberta's GDP in 2022.
-Overall, for 2022, the cumulative direct, indirect and induced impact of the P&C insurance industry's contribution to Alberta's GDP was almost \$4 billion.
-In addition to the P&C insurance industry's overall contribution to Alberta's economy, the labour productivity (measured as real GDP per hour worked) of insurance carriers was 39% above the 2022 provincial average.
-This makes employees at L&H and P&C insurance carriers among Alberta's most productive workers (Exhibit 4).
+Gross Domestic Product In 2022, the P&C insurance industry directly added \$14 billion to Canada's GDP through a combination of its risk transferring services and the return on its investment activities.
+P&C insurance brokerages added more than \$7 billion in GDP, which brought the industry's total direct contribution to Canada's economy to nearly \$22 billion.
+The P&C insurance industry's operations indirectly create goods and services in its supply chain and, through employees re-spending their earnings, induce additional activities across the economy, which contributed a further \$17 billion to Canada's GDP in 2022.
+Overall, for 2022, the cumulative direct, indirect and induced impact of the P&C insurance industry's contribution to Canada's GDP was more than \$38 billion.
+In addition to the P&C insurance industry's large overall contribution to Canada's economy, the labour productivity (measured as real GDP per hour worked) of insurance carriers was 84% above the 2022 national average.
+This makes employees at L&H and P&C insurance carriers among Canada's most productive workers (Exhibit 4).

-Tax Revenue The P&C insurance industry directly contributed \$30 million in Alberta corporate income taxes and \$522 million in insurance premium taxes in 2022.
-The industry additionally contributed another \$128 million in taxes and levies through its business operations, which brought the total tax revenue contribution to Alberta's government to nearly \$680 million (Exhibit 5).
-In 2022, the largest direct source of provincial taxes in Alberta was insurance premium taxes.
-P&C insurers pay a 4.0% tax on their annual collected premiums to the Alberta government.3 The P&C insurance industry also contributed federal government tax revenue.
+1//2 Tax Revenue The P&C insurance industry contributed \$248 million in provincial corporate income taxes across Canada and nearly \$3 billion in insurance premium taxes in 2022 (Exhibit 5).
+The industry contributed an additional \$5 billion in taxes and levies through its business operations, which brought the total tax revenue contribution to provincial governments to more than \$8 billion.
+In 2022, the largest direct sources of provincial taxes throughout Canada were retail sales taxes and insurance premium taxes.
+The P&C insurance industry also contributed federal government tax revenue.
 In 2022, P&C insurers across Canada contributed almost \$4 billion in taxes to the federal government.
 These payments included corporate income taxes (\$0.4 billion) and payroll taxes for the industry's employees (\$2 billion).
+Including both federal and provincial governments, the P&C insurance industry contributed more than \$12 billion in taxes in Canada in 2022.